A 300-acre woodland preserve on Wild Goose Pond.

 Graylag's Story

-Discover the peace and serenity of the natural world.
+Discover the serenity of nature

-Visit Us
+Visit us

 "Our time at Graylag was exactly what we had hoped for — an oasis of natural calm and beauty that seemed a world away from the constant interference of technology and the hubbub of people that make up our everyday world."